Leveraging Design-Aware Context in Large Language Models for Code Comment Generation: Experiment

-A total of 22 undergraduate Computer Science students were chosen for the experiments.
+A total of 22 undergraduate computer science students were chosen for the experiments.
 While they had solid theoretical knowledge, they had limited practical experience with codebases or libraries, making them novice maintainers by industry standards.
-Each participant received 22 code samples: one without comments, one with original comments, and 20 with comments generated by LLMs (one for each LLM and context).
-Moreover, 22 versions of each code were created, so every participant viewed only one version of each file.
-The methodology was as follows: (i) Generate comments based on LLM for each file using the appropriate context. (ii.a) For bug-fixing, introduce a runtime bug that the compiler does not detect without changing major parts of the code. (ii.b) For enhancements in the codebase, remove a utility function but keep the related comment, or add a comment if none existed. (iii) Ask participants to fix the file. (iv) Record the time taken to complete for quantitative analysis.
-Note that comments were generated before inserting bugs, which created intentional inconsistencies between code and comments helping to find bugs.
-All experiments were conducted on Intel x86-64 systems running Ubuntu 22.04 LTS to maintain consistency.
-Participants did not have access to LLMs but could use the internet.
+Each participant received 22 code samples: 1 without comments, 1 with original comments, and 20 with comments generated by LLMs (one for each LLM and context).
+22 versions of each code were created, so every participant viewed only one version of each file.
+The methodology was as follows: (i) Generate comments with LLMs for each file using the appropriate context; (ii.a) For bug-fixing, introduce a runtime bug without changing major parts of the code, which the compiler does not detect; (ii.b) For enhancements in the codebase, remove a utility function but keep the related comment; (iii) Ask participants to fix the file; and (iv) Record the time taken to complete for quantitative analysis.
+Comments were generated before inserting bugs, creating intentional inconsistencies between code and comments helping to find bugs.
+All experiments were conducted on Intel x86-64 systems with Ubuntu 22.04 for consistency.
+Participants did not have access to LLMs, but could use the internet.